Resilience to Nature's Challenges: Establishment and governance

 RNC was hosted by GNS Science, with twelve other New Zealand research partners: BRANZ, Opus International, Resilient Organisations Ltd, Market Economics Ltd, the University of Auckland, University of Canterbury, University of Otago, Massey University, Lincoln University, Victoria University of Wellington, Scion, and NIWA.
 The Challenge involved 90 researchers and had an initial four-year allocation of $19.6 million.

+RNC was set up around two major themes: Understanding Hazard and Risk (with research programmes on coastal hazards, volcanoes, weather and wildfires, and earthquakes and tsunamis), and Accelerating Resilience (incorporating research on both rural and urban communities, built environments, and Whanake te Kura i Tawhiti Nui—applying traditional Māori knowledge to hazard resilience).

+In December 2018 the structure was adjusted, adding two research models (Multihazard Risk and Resilience in Practice) to the research programmes Rural, Urban, Māori, Built, Coastal, Weather, Earthquake/Tsunami and Volcanism, under the Understanding Risk and Accelerating Resilience themes.